MQ-COMP2200-COMP6200/assignment-3-XamWasTaken/task_document.md

 ### Option C - Ethics

 The ethics of this project are complicated but once broken down it can be clear how contraversial the data collection is.
+While there is benefit to investigating the influence of high-end directors in big companies or organisations, sharing of this data and presentation may come with privacy issues if not disclosed before sharing or displaying.

+When showcasing the data to groups who are not aware of what certain measurements do, the results can be misconstrued into meaning more than the mathematical depiction they describe.
+For example the eigenvector centrality feature may be digested as meaning those individuals have a higher purpose or moral worth.
+But instead the measurement is a simpler result of the connections a director has.
+It must be taken with caution when presenting this data to every day groups.

+Avoiding bias or misrepresentation is also imporant, as measurements that graph differences between genders should not be misunderstood to mean that one gender may deserve less or more than another.

+Overall the data itself does not have any ethical misuse when displayed with the right preparation, disclosures and verification of understanding amongst the audience it is being shown to.
+Security issues should also not rise to conflict as the information found in the data is already publically available.